 If you are a for-profit company seeking to license TED Talks or if you’d like to create a TED-branded video offering, television series, original editorial program or other service offering, or if you'd like to use TED Talks in a corporate context, please read about how to partner with us.

-Please submit your licensing request using our online form.
+Please submit your licensing request using our TED Talks media licensing request form.

 Are TED Talks copyrighted?

 Yes, they are.
 Creative Commons licensing doesn't replace copyright -- which remains undivided with TED Conferences LLC.

 What does the TED Creative Commons license allow?

 We make TED Talks available under the Creative Commons license "Attribution - NonCommercial - NonDerivative" in order to allow non-commercial entities (like bloggers, educators and groups of friends) to use them freely and easily.
 Important restrictions apply, though, particularly for corporations.
 TED's Creative Commons BY-NC-ND license allows you to display TED Talks under the following conditions:

 - Attribution (BY): You must explicitly reference TED as the original source of the materials, and TED's logos within the videos and visuals as well as those of the TED Talks sponsors remain untouched and unedited.